 Stop Doing Dumb Things was first designed as an antidote for people who get stuck in their work.
 Whether it’s writing a research paper, a sales proposal, an HR guide or a presentation – people often need a nudge when their thinking starts to go round in circles.
 And because of the way many of us work – getting stuck happens often.
 This also happens when we’re working in teams.
 For example, team meetings often fail to yield the desired results because people form and follow patterns that, as they repeat and reinforce, tend to exclude more creative, diverse thinking.
 In those environments – the cards are designed to break the circle by offering an alternative viewpoint, or a suggested action to take.

-Since their launch in September 2013 Stop Doing Dumb Things are selling all over the world, to individuals and teams in the UK, Europe, USA, Middle East, Australia and New Zealand.
+Since they began in 2012, Stop Doing Dumb Things have sold all over the world, to individuals and teams in the UK, Europe, USA, Middle East, Australia and New Zealand.
 These are some of the many things people say they use the cards for:

 Trying something different